 The way most HTML text works is that the programing on your site sends out the coding for the letters and "requests" a font from the viewer's computer.
 If the website is well programmed, it will actually request a family of fonts, just in case the viewer's computer doesn't have the exact font requested.
-The words you are reading are asking your computer to use your copy of Arial.
+A typical example would be asking the viewer's computer to use your copy of Arial.
 If that isn't available on your computer, then it asks for Helvetica.
 If that isn't available on your computer, then it asks for your default san-serif font.

 2) Incoming links from real (not link farm) sites: Along with the search engine spider reading what it can on your site, it considers how many other sites link back to your site.
 If you can get other sites (or blogs and posts) to link back to your site, it will help significantly with your search engine optimization and ranking.
 If the sites linking back to your site are in related industries and/or have high rankings themselves, it helps even more.
 If our "yellow plastic shark" site could get toy stores or toy distributors to include a link to our site, it would be a big optimization help.

 You should beware of using "link farms".
 These are sites that (usually) charge you a small fee to put your link on their service.
 These websites are nothing but a long list of links.
 The search engine spiders know what these sites are.
 At best, you've wasted your money on the link farm.
 At worst, many believe the the search engines rank you lower for using these sites.